How To Use Your New Watercolors!

 • When you’re ready to paint, use a dropper, syringe, or brush to place 2-5 drops of water on top of the paint pan to activate the paint.
 More drops = more color dilution.
 Less drops = more vibrant color.
 The longer you wait to swirl the water, the more paint will lift with it.
 I usually let it sit for around 2 minutes.

-• When you are done painting, leave the lid off of the paint tin/container until the pans have fully dried.
+• When you are done painting, leave the lid off of the paint tin/container and set aside until the pans have fully dried.
 The paints should not mold, but they do not contain preservatives and with climate conditions varying, this is the best way to ensure the quality and longevity of your paints.

-I recommend after reading this, that you check out the "Disclaimer" and "FAQs" sections under the "More" tab before using your paints for the first time.
+We recommend after reading this, that you check out the "Disclaimer" and "FAQs" sections under the "More" tab before using your paints for the first time.
 It's a quick read and you won't regret it!

 Keep an eye out on in the news section for upcoming drops and events!